Suzy Drane

 Suzy Drane is a former Wales netball international.
 She captained Wales at the 2011 World Netball Championships and the 2015 Netball World Cup and at the 2014, 2018 and 2022 Commonwealth Games.
 She also represented Wales at the 2006 Commonwealth Games.
 Between 2005 and 2019, she played for Celtic Dragons in the Netball Superleague.
 She captained Dragons when they finished as runners up in the 2013 Netball Superleague.
 Since 2018, she has worked as a Senior Lecturer in Sport Development at Cardiff Metropolitan University.
 In September 2023, Drane became the third netball player to be inducted into the Welsh Sports Hall of Fame.

 Early life, education and academic career

 Between 1989 and 1997, Drane attended Rydal Penrhos.
 Between 1997 and 2004 she attended Christleton High School, after her family moved from Llandudno to Waverton, Cheshire.
 Between 2004 and 2015, she attended Cardiff Metropolitan University.
 When she first started studying, the university was known as the University of Wales Institute Cardiff.
 The university subsequently changed its name while she was completing her studies.
 During this time she gained a BSc in Sport Development, a MSc in Sport Physical Activity and Health, a Post Graduate Certificate in Teaching in Higher Education and a Doctorate in Sport.
 Since 2018, she has worked as a Senior Lecturer in Sport Development at Cardiff Metropolitan University.
 In July 2018, Drane was awarded an Honorary Fellowship by the NPTC Group of Colleges.
-Since 2023, she has served board member and chair with Commonwealth Games Wales.
+Since 2023, she has served as a board member and chair with Commonwealth Games Wales.